 Arlington is a very small town located in the state of Vermont.
 With a population of 2,317 people and just one neighborhood, Arlington is the 68th largest community in Vermont.
 Arlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce

-Arlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Arlington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Arlington is a town of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Arlington who work in office and administrative support (11.69%), management occupations (11.30%) and teaching (9.90%).

 Of important note, Arlington is also a town of artists.
 Arlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arlington’s character.

 A relatively large number of people in Arlington telecommute to their jobs.
 Overall, about 10.37% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Arlington has relatively fewer families with younger children, and/or college students.
 Combined, this makes Arlington a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.